 Database Purpose /etc/at.allow Defines users allowed to use the at command /etc/at.deny Defines users not allowed to use at command.
 Checked, if /etc/at.allow does not exist.
-If exists and empty and no "allow" file exists, all users are allowed to use the at command /etc/cron.d/ contains programs to be scheduled by the cron daemon /etc/cron. {weekly hourly daily monthly}/ contains programs to be scheduled by the cron daemon on a weekly, hourly, daily or monthly schedule /etc/crontab commands to be scheduled by the cron daemon /etc/group Stores group names, supplemental GIDs, and group members for all system groups. /etc/gshadow Stores group passwords and group administrator information /etc/hosts Contains hostnames and their address for hosts in the network.
-This file is used to resolve a hostname into an Internet address in the absence of a domain name server /etc/inittab Describes the process started by init program at different run levels /etc/rc.d/init.d/ System startup scripts /etc/ld.so.conf File containing a list of colon, space, tab, newline, or comma spearated directories in which to search for libraries for run- time link bindings /etc/login.defs Defines various configuration options for the login process /etc/modules.conf This file links kernel internal device identifiers with kernel modules (regular files).
-In addition it contains possible configurations options for the various modules. /etc/pam.d/ This directory contains the configuration of PAM.
-In it there is one configuration for each application that performs identification and authorization.
-Each of the configuration file contains the PAM modules that are to be used for this procedure.
+If exists and empty and no "allow" file exists, all users are allowed to use the at command /etc/cron.d/ contains programs to be scheduled by the cron daemon /etc/cron. {weekly hourly daily monthly}/ contains programs to be scheduled by the cron daemon on a weekly, hourly, daily or monthly schedule /etc/crontab commands to be scheduled by the cron daemon /etc/ftpusers contains users not allowed to use the ftp command /etc/group Stores group names, supplemental GIDs, and group members for all system groups. /etc/hosts Contains hostnames and their address for hosts in the network.
+This file is used to resolve a hostname into an Internet address in the absence of a domain name server /etc/inittab Describes the process started by init program at different run levels /etc/init.d/ System startup scripts /etc/ld.so.conf File containing a list of colon, space, tab, newline, or comma spearated directories in which to search for libraries for run- time link bindings /etc/login.defs Defines various configuration options for the login process /etc/modprobe.conf Configuration file for modprobe. modprobe automatically loads or unloads a module while taking into account its dependencies. /etc/modprobe.conf.local Local modprobe component configuration file.